manulera/ShareYourCloning_backend/readme.md

 This API is part of a bigger application, before going further, please go to the [main project readme](https://github.com/manulera/ShareYourCloning), where you can find an introduction.

 This python API is built with [FastAPI](https://fastapi.tiangolo.com/) and is for *in silico* cloning.

 ## Summary

 Read [main project readme](https://github.com/manulera/ShareYourCloning) first.

 This API provides a series of entry points.
-The API documentation can be accessed [here](https://shareyourcloning.api.genestorian.org/docs)
+The API documentation can be accessed [here](https://shareyourcloning.api.genestorian.org/docs).
+You can use the documentation page to try some request directly on the browser.
+Otherwise, the API is open for you to make requests from a python script or command line at: [https://shareyourcloning.api.genestorian.org/](https://shareyourcloning.api.genestorian.org/).

 ## Getting started

-### Prerequisites
+### Local installation

 You should have python 3.9 installed in your machine.
 For the management of the dependencies I used `pipenv`, if you don't have it:

 ```
 pip install pipenv
 ```

-### Local installation

 In the project directory: